babel/podcast.babeljs.io/episodes/nicolo.md

 [07:14] **Henry**: Oh, that was back then.

-[07:15] **Nicolò**: It was like no, this is not the correct way to do this.
+[07:15] **Nicolò**: It was like "no, this is not the correct way to do this".
 But then I somehow opened a second PR for a completely different thing a few months later, even if my first one was just closed with a single comment.
 And so then my PRs start getting merged and then you asked me if I wanted to do more.
 And so that's how it started.

 [07:41] **Henry**: Well, I mean, that's good for people to hear I hope.
 Just like me too, we all started with like this really simple stuff and we kept going.